Ancillary Revenue

 What is Ancillary Revenue?

 Ancillary revenue is income a company generates from selling goods and services that are not a primary revenue stream or core business operation.
-For example, a sporting arena is known for selling tickets to games and any other events being hosted in the space.
-In this case, ancillary revenue would come from concessions sales, such as the food and beverages sold at the arena.
+For example, a sporting arena is known for selling tickets to games and other events held in the space.
+In this case, ancillary revenue would come from concession sales, such as the food and beverages sold at the arena.

 Ancillary Revenue

 Nearly every business – except, perhaps, for extremely small or new companies – generates some type of ancillary revenue.
-In most cases, it is used to bolster or complement revenue from the sales of the company’s primary goods and services.
-However, in some instances, a company may find that ancillary revenue surpasses those earned from their main offerings.
+In most cases, it is used to bolster or complement revenue from the sale of the company’s primary goods and services.
+However, in some instances, a company may find that ancillary revenue surpasses that earned from its main offerings.
 In such cases, businesses may change their marketing and sales strategies – or their business model as a whole – to make ancillary sales the focus of their business.

 Ancillary Revenue Examples